Bitcoin Cash (BCH) Taxes 2026 – IRS Reporting Guide

 Capital Gains Tax on BCH

-- Proceeds: Sale price in USD
+- Proceeds: USD sale price

 Later BCH Forks